 There is yet another way to represent a rotation – and thus an orientation given a reference orientation – besides as a point of the axis-angle ball or of the quaternion unit sphere.
-It is as a “curved arrow” on the unit sphere, that is, a directed arc of a great circle on it.
+It is as a “curved arrow” on the unit sphere, that is, a directed arc of a great circle.
 Such a curved arrow represents rotating about the center of the sphere in the direction of the arrow through an angle indicated by its length.
 The sphere, like the axis-angle ball and unlike the quaternion unit sphere, resides in ordinary three dimensional space.

 The plane of the curved arrow’s great circle is perpendicular to the arrow in the axis-angle space.
 No right hand rule is needed to determine the rotation’s direction.